god0fsun/R3DGUI/README.md

 # Pros:
 * Add depth to your games
-* Removes the flatness that screenGuis give.
+* Removes the flatness that screenGuis give
 * Make them more interactable with what you do **(IE: shaking from camera movement)**

 # Cons: